Not sure what to teach in January?

 Want to get more from daily writing warm ups?
 This post will help you do just that!

-Since there are fewer interruptions in January, it’s a great time to start a longer writing project and focus on improving your students’ writing skills.
+Since there are fewer interruptions in January, it’s a great time to teach longer writing project and focus on improving your students’ writing skills.

 Here are some ways to do just that:

 2. Gather Writing Assessments

 Before jumping into the first writing project of the year, consider assessing where your students are as writers.

 By gathering a writing assessment, you can tailor your lessons to your students’ needs.
 Even if you have a writing assessment from the beginning of the year, a new writing assessment will help you see how far they have come!

 If you haven’t tried a workshop style classroom, but want to — this is the perfect time to give it a whirl.
 January is a great time to teach new writing skills and habits — and writing workshop is a great place to start.

 Writing workshop is a great way to meet individual writing needs and really help your students move forward with their writing skills.
 Start small by giving it a try once or twice a week.